 Hakodate is also famous for its scenic views from Mount Hakodate, which overlooks the city, connected by cable cars.
 The flowery landscape of the park surrounding Goryokaku Fortress - Japan's only western citadel - is beautiful in spring.

 The city's two major festivals are the Hakodate Goryokaku Matsuri, held on the third weekend of May, with costumed participants celebrating the final battle of the Boshin War in 1868, and the Hakodate Minato Matsuri, held at the beginning of August, with a performance of a squid dance in the shape of waves are enacted by enthusiastic participants in the city streets.

 What to do and see in Hakodate?

 - Hakodate Morning Market - The morning market (Asa-ichi) opens at six in the morning and is divided into dozens of vendors.
 The area around the market is filled with small shops and restaurants with seafood stalls.
 In contrast to the hushed atmosphere inside, hawkers here shout the virtues of their wares to all who pass by in the morning sun.
-Some shops have signs in Japanese and English saying, "You can eat here!"
+Some shops have signage in Japanese and English saying, "You can eat here!"
 Virtually all have one or more tables in the back where you can enjoy a seafood donburi (a bowl of white rice topped with one or more kinds of seafood).